vprusso/vprusso.github.io/content/about/index.md

 with my software development skills and experience to tackle questions in the theory of quantum entanglement and quantum information [(papers)](/papers).

-I have over a decade of experience in creating robust software solutions and have worked in a wide variety of technical domains, including cryptography, GPU-driven research, numerical optimization, scientific programming, web, and automation services ([code](/code)).
+I have extensive experience in creating robust software solutions and have worked in a wide variety of technical domains, including cryptography, GPU-driven research, numerical optimization, scientific programming, web, and automation services ([code](/code)).